-After working out a bit too hard at the gym, back pain might be inevitable.
+After a tough day at the gym, upper or lower back pain after a workout from muscle soreness might be inevitable.
 However, suffering from chronic back pain after exercising can make it difficult for you to maintain a regular workout routine and stay in shape.
-It also might make you more prone to back injury.
-If you don't have a serious back problem, you can try several ways to manage this pain and prevent it from coming back.

 Get rid of back pain after exercise by stretching out the sore muscles, applying heat or ice and taking over-the-counter pain medications.
 Maintain good posture and add back strengthening exercises to your routine to prevent future back pain.

 Muscle soreness in your back after a workout may be normal, especially if you were targeting your back muscles or trying a new activity that engages your core.
 Prevent strains and overuse injuries that may cause pain by doing a warm-up and cool-down before and after each workout and always using proper form.

 Be sure to increase the intensity of your workout slowly over time.
 Lifting too much weight or pushing beyond your ability may cause injury.
 Be sure to use proper equipment and ensure a safe environment.
 For example, if you are running, wear well-fitting running shoes in good condition and avoid concrete and rugged, uneven surfaces, advises MedlinePlus.

 However, if you regularly experience back pain after a workout in the upper or lower back, it may be a sign of a more serious condition.
 If you experience lower or mid-back pain after a workout, some other possible causes include muscle strains, herniated discs, intervertebral disc degeneration, sciatica or spinal stenosis, according to the National Institute of Neurological Disorders and Stroke.

 If back pain comes on suddenly, does not improve or includes sharp pains, this may be a sign of a more serious condition or injury.
 Stop exercising and consult your doctor.